5l1v3r1/KaliTools-1/README.md

 # KaliTools

-With this simple script you can install and uninstall the Kali tools.
+Shell Script to add the Kali repositories an sources to install all the pentesting tools.